 We have published the full quiz on our website https://amazonbound.today/podcast, go check it out and please email us your responses to: [email protected] As usual, I am not going to read the full quiz, on the podcast, but I will give you the first question here“What is one of the four methods which Amazon uses to keep its culture in a Day 1 mode?”

 The quiz has a total of five questions.
 If you’d like, go to the website to find out what they are, email us with your responses, and then, at the beginning of our next episode, we will award the first five of you who emailed us with correct answers, with a free copy of the ebook “Nine Proven Dos and Don’t for the Amazon Interview,” which is a $50 value for you guys.
+This book will teach you effective ways to answer real Amazon interview questions.
 Completely for free.
 We look forward to receiving your responses.